Immensee railway station

 Immensee railway station (Bahnhof Immensee) is a railway station in the municipality of Küssnacht, in the Swiss canton of Schwyz.
-It located at the junction of three standard gauge lines of Swiss Federal Railways: the Gotthard, Lucerne–Immensee, and Rapperswil–Immensee.
+It is located at the junction of three standard gauge lines of Swiss Federal Railways: the Gotthard, Lucerne–Immensee, and Rapperswil–Immensee.

 Layout

 Immensee has three platforms serving four tracks, numbered 1–4.
-The platform nearest the station building (Hausperron) is 70 m long.
+The platform nearest to the station building (Hausperron) is 70 m long.
 Next to that platform is a 119 m intermediate platform (Zwischenperron), serving one track.
 Finally, there is a 199 m island platform serving two tracks.

 Services

 As of the December 2020 timetable change the following services stop at Immensee: